Dr Roshan Chaudhary

 Dr. Bharat Pradhan, a PHeCT Nepal Founder

 Dr. Bharat Pradhan (right) former Minister of Health for Nepal was instrumental in creating PHeCT Nepal, our partner in Nepal.
-He is shown redcently with good friend and colleague, Ivan Somlai of the CNMS Board.
+He is shown recently with good friend and colleague, Ivan Somlai of the CNMS Board.